Andrew Monroe is heading Gaming and Media for the Digital Commerce division of Ingenico.

-Before being appointed as General Manager, Andrew was the Head of Business Development for North America, Head of Business Development, EMEA and Head of Account Management, EMEA for Ingenico ePayments.
+Before being appointed as Head of the vertical, Andrew was General Manager for the North America region, Head of Business Development for North America, Head of Business Development, EMEA and Head of Account Management, EMEA for Ingenico ePayments.
 In each of these roles, he has increased clients’ revenues and created seamless payment experiences for consumers.

 Andrew is an active speaker in the payments arena, giving presentations at technology summits, leading webinars, and educating professionals around the world.
 He shares Ingenico’s commitment to knowledge-sharing initiatives and has co-authored white papers on market analysis and strategy, and led case studies with high-profile companies, such as Levi’s and Rail Europe.

 He has a BS in Business Administration with concentrations in Finance and MIS from North Carolina State University and an MBA from TIAS School for Business and Society.
 He lives in Atlanta, GA with his wife and three kids and enjoys running and doing yoga.

 Andrew Monroe recently took the helm as General Manager of North America for Ingenico ePayments.

 During the COVID-19 pandemic, the demand for digital goods and services has exploded as businesses have been forced online and customers have been shopping safely from home.
 Most of us experienced a much higher number of video calls that replaced face to face interaction, even birthday parties and weddings ceremonies were done via video these days.
 The digital conference tool Zoom experienced a huge spike in use on a single day in April, with 300 million people using its services.

 Consequently, digital businesses are now reaching a critical mass, with demand coming in from new demographics and geographies, while payments are playing a critical role, enabling them to open up new markets and optimize the potential from existing customers.

 So, in this blog I’ll explain the key areas for digital companies to consider, and how to reach what we call ‘peak payments conversion’.